 W. W. Hagerty Library is located on Drexel’s Main Campus in University City, Philadelphia.
-Named after former Drexel University President William Walsh Hagerty, the library opened in 1983 and presently houses nearly half a million books, periodicals, DVDs, videos and the University Archives.
+Named after former Drexel University President William Walsh Hagerty, the library opened in 1983 and presently houses over 300,000 phsyical items, periodicals, DVDs, videos and the University Archives.
 The collection’s strengths reflect the University City Campus: engineering, business, information science, and design and media arts, as well as general science, humanities and social sciences.

 The W. W. Hagerty Library location also houses the newly-renovated Bookmark Café, which boasts café-style seating and is open around the clock.

 Hahnemann Library is one of the University’s Health Sciences Libraries and is located in Center City, Philadelphia on the first and second floors of the New College Building.
-The collection supports the curricula of the College of Nursing and Health Professions, College of Medicine and the School of Public Health, including materials in clinical medicine and basic sciences.
+The collection supports the curricula of the College of Nursing and Health Professions and the College of Medicine, including materials in clinical medicine and basic sciences.

 Hahnemann Library has a space available 24-hours a day for Drexel University students, faculty, staff and residents and also reserves group study rooms.

 Queen Lane Library